 I quit working towards my dream of publishing a book because of several reasons, the most glaring of which is that I didn’t have someone to keep me accountable to it.

-But it’s what you do about it that makes the difference.
-If you’re going to quit, be real about your reasons.
+It’s what you do about it that makes the difference.
+If you’re gonna quit, be real about your reasons.

 I don’t care if you fib to your friends about quitting.